InevitableDays/InevitableDays.github.io/README.md

-A few of my personal project showcases against the future of dead internet.
+Some of my personal project showcases against the future of the dead internet.
 See you there.